 Despite their best efforts, Nicola Adams, Max George and Caroline Quentin soon followed and then there were just seven left dancing for the glitter ball trophy!

-Bill Bailey put in another great performance which was enough to see him move into the betting market as the favourite to win Strictly Come Dancing 2020.
-So who is your favourite and can they win this year?
+That leaves four dancers heading to the final as Bill Bailey put in another great performance.
+That was enough to see him move into the betting market as the favourite to win Strictly Come Dancing 2020.
+So who is your fav and can they win this year?

 Paddy Power Odds for Strictly Contestants 2020